Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jets stats and trends

+- In New York's 15 games this year, it has five wins against the spread.

-- New York's games this season have hit the over on nine of 15 set point totals (60%).
+- New York's games this year have hit the over on nine of 15 set point totals (60%).

-- New York is 5-1 against the spread and 4-2 overall when the team records more than 20.8 points.
+- New York is 5-1 against the spread and 4-2 overall when the team scores more than 20.8 points.

-- In games that New York totals over 329.6 yards, the team is 3-4 against the spread and 3-4 overall.
+- In games that New York totals more than 329.6 yards, the team is 3-4 against the spread and 3-4 overall.

 - This year the Jets have turned the ball over 26 times, while the Buccaneers have forced 26 turnovers.